Thomas of Bosnia: Background

 Thomas was the son of King Ostoja, who died in 1418, and his mistress, whose name is not recorded.
 He was a doubly adulterine child, as both his father and mother were married at the time of his birth.
-Ostoja was the only non-Catholic king of Bosnia, and Thomas was raised as a member of the Bosnian Church, to which his parents adhered.
+Thomas was raised as a member of the Bosnian Church, to which his parents adhered.
 Tvrtko II deposed Stephen Ostojić, Ostoja's only known legitimate child and successor, in 1421.
 Thomas' illegitimate older brother, Radivoj, unsuccessfully contested Tvrtko's rule with the help of the Ottoman Turks and the Kosača family, the leading magnates of the Kingdom of Bosnia.

 The narrative sources refer to Thomas (as well as his father and brother) as a Kristić, which is thought to be the name of a cadet branch of the Kotromanić dynasty.
 Thomas was thus closely related to Tvrtko II, likely his first cousin.

 Avoiding the limelight during the reign of Tvrtko II, Thomas lived with a commoner named Vojača and their children.
 He was loyal to King Tvrtko, and together the two took part in a skirmish in Usora, where Thomas was wounded.
 His loyalty likely influenced the childless and ailing King to ensure his succession; Thomas was certainly preferable to his brother Radivoj, whom Tvrtko detested.
 Count Hermann II of Celje, a descendant of the Kotromanić family once designated as heir presumptive, had died in 1435.